cloudops/upr/README.md

 ![Pull Request Status](https://objects-east.cloud.ca/v1/5ef827605f884961b94881e928e7a250/swill/pr_testing/combo_ci.png)

-The `token` needs to have `repo:status` permissions on the target `repo` in order for this command to work.
+The `token` needs to have `repo:status` permission on the target `repo` in order for this command to work.

 **Usage**
 ```